A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.

 Volders is a municipality in the district of Innsbruck-Land in the Austrian state of Tyrol located 12 km east of Innsbruck on the southern side of the Inn River.

-Another, much more recent article published in a newspaper in 1943, states that "bear-fawns [i.e., Bärenkälber] are found in the abortions of deer."
-It does not, however, elucidate or in any way document this statement.
+Another, much more recent notice published in a newspaper published in 1943, states that "bear-fawns [i.e., Bärenkälber] are found in the abortions of deer."

 If these reports were genuine, then one would have to assume that the male parent of this hybrid was a brown bear ,Ursus arctos, which, as has already been mentioned, is the only ursid residing in Europe.
 However, such a disparate cross cannot be accepted as real without the careful scientific evaluation of a specimen, and in this cross specimens are glaringly absent.